 The Town has allocated CDBG funds to assist in the rehabilitation of Huntington Station a low-and moderate-income area that was never completely transformed during urban renewal efforts.
-The efforts produced the first private new mix use development since 1978 on the corner of Northridge and New York Avenue which include businesses on the first floor and 16 apartments above.
-Another mix use building has been built at the corner of Olive and New York Avenue and construction and has produced another affordable unit.
-2 more affordable units were constructed at Creekside which went out to lottery in August of 2022.
+The efforts have produced two new private mix use development in the previous years.

+Two more affordable units were constructed at Creekside which went out to lottery in August of 2022.
+Three workforce rental units were created at Northridge Square, and Three affordable rentals at Gateway Plaza.
+Sixteen units were created at the Seasons of Dix Hills.
 Working with the Town and under the affordable housing code, the CDA oversees the Town's affordable housing program, ensuring that there is an increasing number of new units to moderate income residents.

-The Town of Huntington Community Development Agency with assistance from New York State

-Completed construction of 14 new condominium units of affordable housing in Huntington Station.
-These units are now in the process of being purchased.
+The Town of Huntington Community Development Agency with assistance from New York State Completed construction of 14 new condominium units of affordable housing in Huntington Station.
+All 14 units have been sold and occupied by the end of 2023.